 Section 8 Local Boundaries of the Congregation

-The boundaries of the Congregation are determined by its traditional boundaries or by the decision of the Church Council of the ELCSA (N-T).
-(See Constitution section 21).
+The boundaries of the congregation are determined by its traditional boundaries or by the decision of the Church Council of the ELCSA (N-T).
+(See Constitution Section 21).

 Section 9 Name and Seat of the Congregation